Malacca City: Courts of law and legal enforcement

-Health care
+Healthcare

 There is one public hospital and twelve government health clinics in and nearby the city.
 There are also 52 private clinics and three 1Malaysia clinics in Malacca City.
 Malacca General Hospital, which is located along Mufti Haji Khalil Road, is the main and oldest hospital in the state with 359 beds.
 Oriental Melaka Straits Medical Centre is the largest private hospital with 300 beds.
 Mahkota Medical Centre, located on Syed Abdul Aziz Road, is the second largest with 266 beds.

 Education

 Various government or state schools are available in the city.
-The secondary schools include the Malacca High School, Sekolah Menengah Kebangsaan Tinggi Melaka, Sekolah Menengah Kebangsaan Tinggi Perempuan and Sekolah Menengah Kebangsaan Katholik.
+The secondary schools include the Malacca High School, Malacca Girls High School and Catholic High School.
 Other types of secondary schools such as religious, vocational, technical and fully residential schools are available inside and outside the city's metropolitan area.
 There are also a number of independent private schools in the city.
 These include Melaka International School, Wesley Methodist School and Pay Fong High School.

 Libraries

-The Malacca Public Library headquarters is the main library in the state, located off Bukit Baru Road.
-Another public library branch is in the Malacca Universiti Teknologi MARA (UiTM), while other libraries or private libraries were available in other universities as well as in schools and colleges.
-Other village libraries are also available through the districts of Central Malacca.
+Malacca State Library is the main library of the State of Malacca, located in Bukit Baru town.
+Other public library branches are located in Telok Mas town, Kampung Padang, Bertam Hulu and Klebang town.
+There are also libraries available in the city's universities, schools and colleges.